wgohome/illumina-blackjack/README.md

 ## Areas for improvement

-- Can build into a GUI
+- Can build into a GUI next

+- Can further refactor to decouple the behaviour in Table class

 - Can persist user name and scores to pick up where they left